 Thank you to Fr.
 Bonacci and the board and advisory board at The Interfaith Peace Project for your collaborative commitment to create these principles and your willingness to explore this most important and timely calling.

-The Interpath Project is designed to evolve and grow with insights from participants who are interested in the future of religion, spirituality, and the well-being of the World.
-Engagement in these programs promotes personal insight, growth, and transformation for the sake of others and the World.
-A typical program explores the Interpath Principles and their consequences encouraging
+The Interpath Project is designed to evolve and grow with insights from participants who are not only interested in the future of religion and spirituality, but, more importantly, the well-being of the World.
+Engagement in these programs and projects promotes personal insight, growth, and transformation for the sake of others and the World.
+A typical program or project explores and applies the Interpath Principles which generates dynamic and open discussion as well as possibilities for collaborations that fulfill the calling to address the greatest concerns of 21st century life.

 - We humbly commit ourselves to being people of compassionate love and care as we respond to the issues of the day, and actually, we respond to real people who are influenced by the issues of the day.
 We strive to commit ourselves anew to care for one another and all those we serve.